franklaranja/franklaranja.github.io/content/articles/garnish_your_widgets/index.md

 dark orange, structs are blue, enums green and tuples purple.

-I have included benchmark statistics for each approach created with criterion {{ cite(authors="Apericio & Heisler", year="2025", id="ref-apericio2025") }}.
+I have included benchmark statistics for each approach created with criterion {{ cite(authors="Apericio & Heisler", year="2025", id="ref-apericio2025") }}
+running on a Kirin 710 using Rust 1.90 stable.
 The decorator patterns used a `Text` widget with similar decorators as used to construct the `Paragraph` widget for the *Ratatui* way benchmark.
 The benchmark is for creating the widget with garnish and rendering to a *Ratatui* `Buffer`.
-You can find the benchmark code in the benches directory of the **ratatui-garnish** repo.
+You can find the benchmark code in the benches directory of the **ratatui-garnish** repo, including a benchmark comparing the traditional and flat decorators with varying garnishes which results I've not included.
-The traditional decorator was a little bit faster and the flat decorator a little bit slower than the *Ratatui* approach.

 ### The **Ratatui** way